ember-learn/guides-source/guides/release/tutorial/01-orientation.md

 }
 ```

 As we learned earlier, the Ember convention is to place your source code in the `app` folder.
 For other assets like images and fonts, the convention is to put them in the `public` folder.
-We will follow this convention by <a href="TODO: link to image" download="teaching-tomster.png">downloading the image file</a> and saving it in the appropriate directory like so: `public/assets/images/teaching-tomster.png`.
+We will follow this convention by <a href="/downloads/teaching-tomster.png" download="teaching-tomster.png">downloading the image file</a> and saving it into `public/assets/images/teaching-tomster.png`.

 Both Ember CLI and the development server understand these folder conventions and will automatically make these files available to the browser.